-Home » Recipe Index » Dessert » Cake » Banana Cake with Cream Cheese Frosting
+Home » Recipe Index » Dessert Recipes » Cake Recipes » Banana Cake with Cream Cheese Frosting

 Banana Cake with Cream Cheese Frosting

 This moist and flavorful Banana Cake topped with tangy Cream Cheese Frosting and made in a large sheet pan is sure to be a crowd-pleaser!
-No fussy layering or decorating.
+The best part is there’s no fussy layering or decorating.
 Just bake, frost, and enjoy!

 Slice of banana cake on a plate with a fork.

-Ingredients for banana cake with cream cheese frosting.
+Ingredients for banana cake and cream cheese frosting with labels.

 Ingredient Notes

-Butter and Oil – I like cakes that combine both fats.
+• I like cakes that combine both butter and oil.
 Butter adds flavor and oil ensures a moist cake.

-Brown and White Sugar – using a mixture of both gives the cake a balanced sweetness.
+• Using a mixture of both brown sugar and white sugar gives the cake a balanced sweetness.
 White sugar adds pure sweetness while brown sugar adds flavor and moisture.

 Step 1: